RikkaApps/Shizuku-API/README.md

 Before using Shizuku APIs, you need to acquire the Binder from Shizuku or Sui.

-`Shizuku` provides listeners, `Shizuku#addBinderReceivedListener()` and `Shizuku.addBinderDeadListener()`, that allows you to track the life of the binder.You should call methods in `Shizuku` class when the binder is alive or you will get an `IllegalStateException`.
+`Shizuku` provides listeners, `Shizuku#addBinderReceivedListener()` and `Shizuku.addBinderDeadListener()`, that allows you to track the life of the binder.
+You should call methods in `Shizuku` class when the binder is alive or you will get an `IllegalStateException`.

+#### Sui

+Call `Sui.init(packageName)` before using `Shizuku` class.
+This method only needs to be called once.
+If this method returns true, means Sui is installed and available.

+For multi-process applications, call this method in every process that needs to use Shizuku API.

+Note, request the bidner for Sui only requires two times of binder IPC, this is significantly cheaper than initialize Shizuku which uses content provider. `Sui.init(packageName)` can be used in main thread, you don't need to worry about performance.

 #### Shizuku